 Goldman Sachs Launches Community TeamWorks, Its Signature Volunteer Program

-Community TeamWorks, the firm’s flagship volunteering initiative, was launched in 1997.
-The program gives employees a day off from work to participate in team-based projects with nonprofit organizations in their communities.
+Community TeamWorks, the firm’s flagship volunteering initiative, is launched in 1997.
+The program gives employees a day off from work to participate in team-based projects with nonprofit organizations in the community.

 In 1997, senior partner Jon S. Corzine authorized the creation of Community TeamWorks, which encourages Goldman Sachs people to take a day off from work and volunteer in team-based projects with local nonprofit organizations to help them achieve their mission, promoting commitment, initiative, teamwork and service.
 Since the program’s launch, Community TeamWorks has become a prized part of the Goldman Sachs experience, with thousands of employees volunteering alongside their friends and families each year to benefit hundreds of nonprofit organizations around the world.

-The firm brings its same focus on forging strong, long-standing relationships with these organizations as it does in its client relationships.
-Many of the organizations in the program’s 1997 launch — including Habitat for Humanity and Junior Achievement — remain key partners in Community TeamWorks today; other important nonprofits with a global scope, such as International Rescue Committee (whose chairman emeritus and longest-serving board member was senior partner John C. Whitehead), have also become part of the initiative.
+The firm brings its same focus on forging strong, long-standing relationships with these organizations as it does in client relationships.
+Many of the organizations in the program’s 1997 launch — including Habitat for Humanity and Junior Achievement — would remain key partners in Community TeamWorks for decades; other important nonprofits with a global scope, such as International Rescue Committee (whose chairman emeritus and longest-serving board member was senior partner John C. Whitehead), would also become part of the initiative.